xaverkapeller/SimplePreferences/README.md

 Installation
 --------

- **1)** Just download this library and add the three modules SimplePreferences, ProcessorUtils and SimplePreferencesCompiler to your Android project.
+ **1)** Just download this library and add the two modules SimplePreferences and SimplePreferencesCompiler to your Android project.

  **2)** The top of the build.gradle file of your app needs to look like this: